 Will have player housing.

-Is all about creating houses (castles, keeps, rocket ships) and more.
+Has advanced tools and materials for creating houses (castles, keeps, rocket ships) and more.

 Will have crafting, although little is known about it at this point.